Civic Record | Nonpartisan | Resident-Led

 Mendota Heights, Dakota County, MN

 The Mayor seat is on the November 3, 2026 general election ballot.
 The mayor is elected to a two-year term.
-A state primary is scheduled for August 11, 2026.
+The state primary date is August 11, 2026, if a primary is needed.
 Municipal filing period, if no primary is possible: July 14 to July 28, 2026.
 Confirm candidate filing deadlines and primary details at the official Elections and Voter Services page.

 Offices on ballot